IN PICS! Anu Emmanuel Stuns Yet Again With Her Makeover!

 Importantly, Anu Emmanuel has gone on to make a mark in the Telugu film industry, as well.
 The actress had appeared in the film Telugu movie Manju as the leading lady.
 Her next release in Telugu is the upcoming film Oxygen.

-Images Courtesy: Facebook Page Of Anu Ennanuel
+Images Courtesy: Facebook Page Of Anu Emmanuel

 In fact, Anu Emmanuel was the first choice for the leading lady in Dulquer Salmaan's previous release CIA - Comrade In America, but the actress opted out of the project later.
 We hope that she would make a comeback to Mollywood, soon.